rmartin1985/budget-tracker-wk-19/README.md

   ```

   ## Deployed Application
-  Please click the link below to be taken to a Heroku app of this application
+  Please click the following link  to be taken to a Heroku app of this application:
   [Budget-Traker](https://warm-chamber-52689.herokuapp.com/)

   ## Demo